johnno1962/Diamond/README.md

     print( "Hello SwiftScript" )
 ```

+This shows how to use a pod dependancy, by putting it's pod spec in
+a comment after the import statement.
 Type the name of the file on the command line with a "-edit" argument.
 This should convert the script into a “.scriptproj” Xcode project and open it
 for so you can start creating.
 Your script will appear in the project as
-"main.swift" and will also be available at it's previous location via a
+"main.swift" and will also be available at it's original location via a
 symbolic link so you can continue to use it from the command line.
-This shows how to use a pod dependancy, by putting it's pod spec in
-a comment after the import.

-You must have $HOME/bin in your UNIX $PATH for SwiftScript to work and for
+You must have $HOME/bin in your UNIX $PATH for /usr/bin/env to work and for
-external dependencies install CocoaPods and the excellent "Rome" plugin.
+external dependencies install CocoaPods and the handy "Rome" plugin.

 ```
     $ sudo gem install cocoapods